ekb0/notes/software-engineering/main.md

 # Table of Contents

-* Introduction
-* Prelude
+* Prologue
     * Recap: Structured Programming and Go To Statement Considered Harmful
 * The Big Picture
-    * Domain organisation
+    * The Domain
     * Vertical Slice Architecture
-* Implementation
+* The Minute Details
-    * Statements, Values, Variables and Expressions
+    * Values, References, Statements and Expressions
     * Scopes
     * Functions
     * Exceptions
     * Classes and State
+    * Type Classes
     * Algorithms and Interfaces
-    * Type Classes
     * Libraries
     * Resource Management
     * Concurrency